Are Teacup Chihuahuas Smart or Dumb?

 Chihuahuas are very smart but can be challenging to train, especially when it comes to potty training.
 Many owners train them on paper or are small enough to use a litter box.
 But again, they are smart, so if you take the time to train them with positive enhancements, they can learn many tricks and obedience.

 Chihuahuas and other dogs do not respond well to yelling, so this should not be used as a training method.
 In addition, the Chihuahua can be a bit yappy, and, despite its small size, it can also be aggressive.
-As you can imagine, a big dog may look very intimidating to your little Chihuahua, but he faces it with great courage.
+As you can imagine, a big dog may look intimidating to your little Chihuahua, but he faces it with great courage.
 Therefore you need to defend your Chihuahua from threats even though the opposite canine might be friendly.

 Chihuahuas can have a lifespan of up to fifteen years with the proper care.
 But unfortunately, the Chihuahua can also be wheezy due to a short nose.
-So you additionally want to be cautious with these tiny puppies, and you don’t want to overfeed them.
+So you additionally want to be cautious with these tiny puppies and don’t want to overfeed them.
 On the other hand, you have to watch for instances of low blood sugar too.

 In conclusion, the Teacup Chihuahua is considered an intelligent dog breed and is an excellent choice for a single person or family with older children.
 My sister and I grew up with a Chihuahua, and she was a great dog, very protective of my sister, and even helped with her asthma!